 ECONorthwest, the largest economics consulting firm headquartered in the Pacific Northwest, is offering paid internships for current undergraduate and graduate students in their Seattle and Portland offices.
 Intern duties will include: research, data collection and analysis, literature reviews, presentation preparation, and report writing.
-Learn more about open positions.
+Learn more about open positions here.

 Internships offer the opportunity to gain practical, real world experience in ecological economics.
 Interns work directly with project leads to support a broad range of efforts, from research and GIS analysis to business support and communications.
 Both graduate and undergraduate students eligible for work-study are encouraged to apply.
 All internships are unpaid, but we do grant positions to in-state financial aid work study recipients or in- or out-of-state (or country) volunteers.
 Check here for current openings.

 The Post-Landfill Action Network in Dover, NH is a nonprofit network of students working towards zero waste on college campuses.
 They are seeking a student with a passion for large event organizing and the skills to coordinate a group of volunteers to help run the 4th annual Students for Zero Waste Conference.
-Learn more and apply here.
+Learn more about how to apply here.

 King County is looking for high school, undergraduate and graduate students interested in learning more about public service, gaining real-world professional experience and becoming involved in the government sector.
-The list of NUMEROUS internships available can be found here.
+Click here for a list of internships offered.

 Environment Washington is hiring full time, paid staff in its Seattle Campaign Office.
 We are a statewide, citizen funded environmental advocacy group, dedicated to protecting Washington's air, water, and public lands.
 This summer Environment Washington is working to stop the President and Congress from dismantling our environmental protections.
-If you're interested in protecting the environment, gaining valuable experience, and making good money, please fill out this form to begin the application process.
+If you're interested in protecting the environment, gaining valuable experience, and making good money, click here for current job postings.